Spider trap

-There is no algorithm to detect all spider traps.
-Some classes of traps can be detected automatically, but new, unrecognized traps arise quickly.
+There exists no universal algorithm capable of detecting all spider traps.
+While certain categories of traps can be identified through automated methods, novel and previously unrecognized traps continue to emerge rapidly.

 Politeness

 A spider trap causes a web crawler to enter something like an infinite loop, which wastes the spider's resources, lowers its productivity, and, in the case of a poorly written crawler, can crash the program.
-Polite spiders alternate requests between different hosts, and don't request documents from the same server more than once every several seconds, meaning that a "polite" web crawler is affected to a much lesser degree than an "impolite" crawler.
+Polite spiders alternate requests between different hosts, and do not request documents from the same server more than once every several seconds, meaning that a "polite" web crawler is affected to a much lesser degree than an "impolite" crawler.

 In addition, sites with spider traps usually have a robots.txt telling bots not to go to the trap, so a legitimate "polite" bot would not fall into the trap, whereas an "impolite" bot which disregards the robots.txt settings would be affected by the trap.